men, women and children were massacred

 circulating that the British were paying cash for American scalps.

-It was the largest Indian massacre in American history
+The killing of the inhabitants of Fort Mims was the largest massacre committed by Indians in American history

 .
 Colonel Andrew Jackson

 was sent to fight the Red Stick Creek Indians